-If you're a business owner, it's essential to track and understand your cash flow; you need to know how the amount of money you bring into your business compares to the amount going out.
-If you're spending more than you're earning, you need to make changes to avoid going out of business.
+If you're a business owner, it's essential that you understand and track your cash flow; you need to know how the amount of money you bring into your business compares to the amount going out.
+If you're spending more than you're earning, you need to make changes to avoid going bankrupt.

 "Put simply, cash flow is the money that will be coming in and going out of the 'register,'" said Ron Pac, a financial planner at Barnum Financial Group.
 "Managing cash flow means understanding upcoming expenses and comparing them against accounts receivable as well as projected future sales."

 It's important to regularly track the movement of funds in and out of your organization to determine the financial status of your business and what it will be in several months.